-At June 30, 2021, the school district reported a liability of \$43,464,657 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2022, the school district reported a liability of \$32,227,117 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on a projection of the school district's long-term share of contribution to the pension plan relative to projected contributions of all participating entities, actuarially determined.
-The school district's proportionate share used to calculate the June 30, 2021 net pension liability was 0.224521 percent, which was based on a measurement date of June 30, 2020 net pension liability, which was based on a measurement date of June 30, 2020 net pension liability, which was based on a measurement date of June 30, 2019.
+The school district's proportionate share used to calculate the June 30, 2022 net pension liability was 0.218039 percent, which was based on a measurement date of June 30, 2021.
+This was a decrease of 0.006482 percent from its proportionate share used to calculate the June 30, 2021 net pension liability, which was based on a measurement date of June 30, 2021 net pension liability, which was based on a measurement date of June 30, 2021 net pension liability, which was based on a measurement date of June 30, 2021 net pension liability, which was based on a measurement date of June 30, 2021 net pension liability, which was based on a measurement date of June 30, 2021 net pension liability, which was based on a measurement date of June 30, 2020.